Silke Maier-Witt: Psychiatry and peace work

 While in prison, she resumed her Psychology studies at the Carl von Ossietzky University of Oldenburg.
 Released early in 1995, she was finally able to complete her course, after which she went on to work in the fields of child and adolescent psychiatry, counseling and communication.

 In 1999, having decided to become a peace worker, she wrote to the Federal (national) prosecutor's office in Karlsruhe to request backing.
 Despite her qualification as a psychologist and therapist, it was proving hard to find work as a freelancer once people recognised her name and recalled her face from the old "wanted" posters.
-Requesting support from the public prosecutor was nevertheless a distinctly bold decision in view of the fact that during the 1970s, lawyers from the West German prosecutor's office had repeatedly been targeted by the RAF.
+Requesting support from the public prosecutor was nevertheless a distinctly bold decision as during the 1970s, lawyers from the West German prosecutor's office had repeatedly been targeted by the RAF.
 Her letter was marked for the attention of Kay Nehm, who at that time was head of the service.
 She assured him that "from me personally, there is no threat" ("von meiner Person keine Bedrohung ausgeht").

 The case must have been well made, since the chief prosecutor in Karlsruhe reacted promptly.
 He confirmed to the applicant that since 1979 she had "plausibly distanced herself from the violence based ideology of the RAF".
 He advised the Ministry for Justice that there were "no reservations" ("keine Bedenken") over employing Maier-Witt as a peace worker and he personally wished the ex-terrorist "every success with her future plans" ("... viel Erfolg für Ihr Vorhaben").
 Armed with Kay Nehm's letter of recommendation, she applied successfully to the Cologne-based "ForumZVD" ("Forum Ziviler Friedensdienst ") for training in peace work.

 Silke Maier-Witt worked for the "ForumZVD" (hands-on peace organisation) in Prizren (Kosovo) between 2000 and 2005, attempting to "reconcile the irreconcilable, the perpetrators with their victims".
 That was followed by six months in Skopje (Macedonia), trying to draw ethnic Albanians and Macedonians towards peaceful coexistence.
 It was, she said at the time, her way of delivering something useful from her own past.
 Others should learn from her mistakes: violence does not change a society.
 In 2006, the German Committee for Fundamental Rights and Democracy placed her in charge of a holidays project in Ulcinj.
 This was part of the broader internationally backed Holidays from war project for Albanian and Serbian young people from Kosovo.